-Call now to sign up for Preseason Maintenance for the 2020 season.
-Our Vermeer Certified Service Technicians are ready to perform a through inspection of your equipment.
-So, don't wait till the last minute and call today at (660)885-3808 to sign up for Preseason Maintenance.
+Call now to sign up for Winter Service for the 2023 season.
+Our Service Technicians are ready to perform a through inspection of your equipment.
+So, don't wait till the last minute and call today at (660)885-3808 to sign up for Winter Service.

 Dorcas C. (Bowman) DesCombes, 87, of Clinton, Missouri passed away Tuesday afternoon, November 5, 2019 at the St. Luke's Medical Center in Kansas City, MO.

 She was born July 21, 1932 in Clinton, MO, the daughter of Locke Bowman, Sr., and Naomi (McCann) Bowman.
 She married Charles DesCombes on June 1, 1952 at Shawnee Mound, MO.
 He survives of the home.

 Dorcas was a member of the Clinton United Methodist Church, a member of the PEO for over 50 years, and current President of the Lorna Kemper Club.
 She had a passion for painting, designing her own yearly Christmas cards.
 She was very instrumental in establishing the DesCombes Agri-Business with her husband Charles.
 Dorcas enjoyed visiting with customers when they came in.